 Mokume Gane, Meteorite, and Damascus Stainless Steel rings by Chris Ploof Designs Designs can be paired with a variety of precious metal alloys.
 An alloy is a homogeneous mixture of two or more metals, where the resulting material has specific properties and characteristics (e.g., higher hardness, corrosion-resistance) that are more desirable than those of the pure, elemental metals.
 Gold, silver, platinum, and palladium are rare metallic elements.
 These precious metals are durable, extremely corrosion- and oxidation-resistant, and have high economic value:

 Although an investment in precious metal wedding, engagement and commitment rings may seem expensive, their value as a symbol of your love will endure for a lifetime.
 Chris Ploof Designs is proud to offer a wide selection of precious metal alloys for use in designing your unique Mokume Gane or Damascus Stainless Steel ring.
 By selecting precious metal alloy channels, liners, edges, or gemstone settings in your ring design, you are able to frame the Mokume Gane or Damascus Stainless Steel bands to either subtle or striking effect.
 In addition, our Mokume Gane color compositions incorporate carefully selected combinations of precious metal alloys that range from vibrant to subtle and elegant to modern.

-Occasionally Chris Ploof Designs will send out news on specials, new products and where to buy.
+Occasionally we will send out cool photos and videos of our studio processes, share pictures of new products, and let our fans know of a new store carrying our jewelry.
 Your information will never be shared and we respect your privacy!